 Like Uber for health care

-To address this problem, Brownstein co-founded Circulation, an on-demand ride-ordering service tailored to health care providers.
+To address this problem, Brownstein co-founded Circulation (now Modivcare, an on-demand ride-ordering service tailored to health care providers.
 Billed as the "first customizable, patient-centric digital transportation platform," Circulation aims to improve patient outcomes by eliminating transportation as a barrier to health care.

 The premise is similar to consumer ride-sharing services like Uber or Lyft.
 Hospitals, medical clinics and even health plans can use the Circulation platform to arrange rides for patients.
 Circulation matches the ride request with transportation from its network of providers, including specialized medical service vehicles.